Roman86/tailwindcss-scoped-preflight/README.md

 > Although all the strategies allow you to specify a number of selectors - it's recommended to use one short ruleSelector to avoid CSS bloat as selectors repeat many times in the generated CSS.

-🔨 If none of these strategies work for your case, or something isn't perfect - you can create your own strategy (examples below).
+🔨 If none of these strategies work for your case, or something isn't perfect - you can [create your own strategy](#your-owncustom-isolation-strategy).

 ## 1. Install